dasarpai/old.dasarpai.github.io/_wiablog/2025-02-08-The-Essence-of-Bhagwat-Gita-3rd-chapter.md

 - Is prioritizing my self-interest above others (such as competitors, vendors, ill-intentioned people, or selfish individuals) Paradharma?

 Then, reflect: Why is Paradharma fraught with danger, and why is Swadharma better?

-This is just an example of how you can reflect on every shloka.
-Scriptures are not just about memorization, chanting, or proving how good your memory is.
-That is a very small aspect of life.
-These shlokas from scriptures are to help you reflect, declutter your mind, and bring clarity to your life.

 ---
 ## **10. Control Over Desires (Lust & Anger as Enemies)**